Pullusb/GP_lock_frame/README.md

 ## Why

 Sometimes you accidentally move in time and new grease pencil stroke create a new unwanted frame.
--> *Time lock* option fix the current frame and disable playback
+-> *Time lock* option fix the current frame and disable playback (since 0.2.1 spacebar becomes another pan, like 2D painting software)
+Note: Untested if spacebar is'nt used for `Play`.

 Also in some session you can trigger accidentally the viewport rotation then have to remacth the view.
 -> *lock view* option switch to pan-only mode (the shortcut to rotate becomes also a pan)